Avast Online Security & Privacy

 New information architecture

-- Each screen had a single primary action and, at most, a secondary one.
+Each screen had a single primary action and, at most, a secondary one.

 Prototype

-After multiple rounds of presenting new concepts to stakeholders and gathering feedback from designers and engineers, I received the green light to produce high-fidelity assets and build a prototype in Figma.
+After multiple rounds of presenting new concepts to stakeholders and gathering feedback from designers and engineers, I got the green light to produce high-fidelity assets and build a prototype in Figma.
+That prototype helped us collect further feedback both internally and externally, and it became the basis for qualitative user testing with three target groups:

 - People who were already using this browser extension.